Dalrymple Gap walking track

 The Dalrymple Gap walking track can be accessed by conventional vehicle from both the northern and southern sides of the Cardwell Range.

 Logging trucks use the access roads to Broadwater and the southern end of the Dalrymple Gap walking track.
-To reduce the risk of collision, a three kilometre section of the road between the Dalrymple Gap walking track and Broadwater has been designated for one-way traffic (east to west) only.
+To reduce the risk of collision, a 3km section of the road between the Dalrymple Gap walking track and Broadwater has been designated for one-way traffic (east to west) only.
 Please use caution when travelling in this area and obey all signs.
 Sudden flooding during the wet season (December to April), or during or after times of heavy rain, can close access roads and the walking track.
 Contact the RACQ to enquire about local road conditions.
 Weather forecasts are available from the Bureau of Meteorology.

 The Dalrymple Gap walking track is not wheelchair accessible.